How do stations celebrate College Radio Day? Does it have any benefit for them?

 For us, this is the tricky part.
 It’s a bit like being a kid in a candy store being told that you can have as much candy as you can physically carry.
 Sure, that’s a lot of candy, but you can imagine how tortuous it is to see just how much more candy you will never get to!

-So last year we offered a survey to college radio stations that participated in College Radio Day.
+So last year we offered a survey (click over here to know how you can do it for yourself too!) to college radio stations that participated in College Radio Day.
 We really wanted to know how they celebrated and how they thought we could do better for this year.
 The results were utterly fascinating.
 They really give a true (albeit limited) snapshot of how stations use College Radio Day and harness the occasion for their own good.

 For example, of those stations that completed the survey, 94% of them said that they broadcast special programming for the day; 64% said that they had live music in the studio or somewhere on campus; 52% said that they had on-campus activities and also had special interviews on the air.
 Many stations did all of these activities and more.
 Some stations had special fundraising drives, had guest DJs (including inviting alumni back) on the air and many stations offered raffles, free food, had outdoor remotes and concert ticket giveaways as well!